mikesant27/Pizza-App/README.md

 - Margherita
 - Hawaiian

 An Image View to the left of the type selection displays a picture of the selected pizza.
 When no pizza type is selected, a pizza crust picture is displayed.
+The type of pizza is not stored explicitly, but is implied through the use of a variable named *imageIdOfSelection*.
+By default it is set to *R.drawable.pizza_crust* which is the blank pizza, but when the user selects a type, this variable is changed to *R.drawble.<Selection>*

 #### Choosing a Pizza Size
 The user can select their desired pizza size using Radio Buttons.
 Each size has its own price